bean-mhm/Saffron/README.md

 Since we've disabled Blender's color management, we need to do it ourselves.
 This has three parts:
 1. Loading images
-2. The working color space
+2. Processing in the working color space
 3. Display/View transforms

 To put it simply: